ScopeCreep-zip/ossidata/README.md

 - **Fearless concurrency**: Write interrupt handlers with confidence using Rust's ownership system
 - **Production-ready**: Rust is used in spacecraft, automotive systems, and other safety-critical applications

+### AI/Agentic Technology Ready

+Learning Rust with Ossidata prepares you for the future of AI-assisted development:

+**Why Rust + AI Agents Work Well Together:**
+- **Explicit type signatures**: AI agents can understand your code's intent from type information
+- **Compile-time guarantees**: AI-generated code is validated by Rust's compiler before running
+- **Self-documenting**: Rust's ownership and borrowing rules make code behavior predictable for AI analysis
+- **Safe iteration**: AI agents can refactor and experiment with your code without breaking memory safety

+**Real-world AI Development:**
+- Tools like GitHub Copilot, Claude Code, and Cursor work exceptionally well with Rust
+- Type-driven development enables AI to suggest more accurate code completions
+- Rust's error messages help AI agents understand and fix issues automatically
+- The strict compiler catches AI mistakes that would be runtime bugs in C/C++

+**Future-proof your skills**: As AI coding assistants become standard tools, knowing a language that AI can safely work with gives you a competitive advantage.

 ### What can you build?

 Everything you can build with Arduino C++, but safer: